guard/guard-jasmine/README.md

     :phantomjs_bin => '~/bin/phantomjs'           # Path to phantomjs.
                                                   # default: '/usr/local/bin/phantomjs'

+    :timeout => 20000                             # The time in ms to wait for the spec runner to finish.
+                                                  # default: 10000

 ### Spec runner options

 The spec runner options configures the behavior driven development (or BDD) cycle: